-Conor O’Meara, who graduated from Trinity in 2016 with a degree in BESS, was named the 2016 Business Student of the Year at a reception last April.
+Conor O’Meara, who graduated from Trinity in 2016 with a degree in BESS, was named the 2016 Business Student of the Year at a reception in April 2016.
 The Business Student of the Year is awarded annually by the School of Business and the Bank of Ireland, in association with TBA, to the business student who has distinguished her/himself academically whilst at the same time contributing to Trinity College or the wider community, through involvement in sports, student societies, music, publishing, philanthropy, etc.

 Conor was kind enough to take some time out of his busy schedule to answer a few questions for us regarding his time at Trinity and what he has been up to since!

 - Could you tell us a bit about your background?

 Conor: I grew up in Portumna, Co.
 Galway and moved to Dublin to study BESS.
 I loved the idea of being able to study such a wide range of modules, at a time when I really wasn’t sure what I wanted.
 Another major passion of mine is music, so I was delighted to study music in DIT Conservatory of Music part-time while completing my business & economics degree in Trinity.

 - Do you have a favourite Trinity memory?

 Conor: As cliché as it may seem, graduating last December was honestly one of my favourite memories of all time in Trinity.
 Being able to share the day with my Dad, who spent four years wondering what I got up to in Trinity, was brilliant – and the long white fur robes didn’t hurt either.

 - Were you involved in any extracurricular activities?
 Also, could you tell us a bit about the app that you created while at Trinity (Criserv)?